adoyle-h/dotfiles/README.md

 ## Features

 - Manage collections of dotfiles.
 Create soft-link via [dotbot][].
 See [the configuration](./dotbot.conf.yaml).
-- Manage shell scripts/completions/aliases/plugins by modules via [bash-it][].
+- Manage shell scripts/completions/aliases/plugins by modules.
   - Most features are implemented in separate plugins, which could be disabled by yourself.
   - All my plugins are put in [`bash_it/plugins/available/`](./bash_it/plugins/available/). `a plugins-list -a` to print all plugin names.
-  - Some plugins powered by bash-it. `bash-it show plugins` to print all bash-it plugins.
 - Compatible with [bash-completion][] (for bash 3.x) and [bash-completion2][bash-completion] (for bash 4.x).
 See the [configuration](https://github.com/adoyle-h/dotfiles/blob/master/bash_it/completions.bash)
 - Responsive and pretty prompt.
 Refer to [Preview](#preview).
 - Collections of shell commands, which locates in [`bin/`](./bin/).
 Refer to [Binary executables](#binary-executables).